Moddable-OpenSource/pebble-examples/readme.md

 - The XS Mod is wrapped in a Pebble native application.
 The mod is stored as the first resource.
 - The `setup.sh` script in each example builds the mod with `mcrun` and then triggers the normal Pebble app build with `rebble`.
 - All JavaScript executes in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 You aren't still depending on sloppy mode?
-- All modules as standard ECMAScript modules, not CommonJS modules.
+- All modules are standard ECMAScript modules, not CommonJS modules.
 - Execution is performed under [Hardened JavaScript](https://hardenedjs.org).
 The primary observable consequence is that all primordials are immutable, which removes the possibility of [monkey patches](https://en.wikipedia.org/wiki/Monkey_patch).
 Note that the Hardened JavaScript restrictions on `Date` and `Math.random()` are not applied.
-- The XS engine in this build is configured to eliminate features to fit in the limited space.
-Therefore, many built-ins and methods are unavailable.
+- The XS engine in this build is configured to eliminate language features unlikely to be useful on Pebble.
 If you try to invoke them, you will typically get a "dead strip" exception.
+Details of the omitted features are [below](#omitted).

 ## Getting started